ImBearChild/petbox/README.md

 PetBox
 ====

+THIS PROJECT IS INCOMPLETE AND IN PRE-ALPHA STAGE!
+PLEASE DO NOT USE IT UNLESS YOU KNOW WHAT YOU ARE DOING.
+Command and API may change without warning or sign!
+And even this README file shows a command usage here, it may be WRONG.

 Petbox is a lightweight unprivileged container tool.
 Its main goal is to provide a configurable container runtime [^container_runtime] for pet containers.

 Why PetBox